 Since Mr. Fly served with the U.S. Army Air Corps which later became the U.S. Air Force another friend of CCEMS, Col. Chet Kharod presented a flag that flew over the World War II Monument in Washington along with a thank you letter from the park ranger who flew the flag thanking Mr. Fly for his service.
 The ranger is a descendant of Holocaust Survivors.
 Col. Kharod is an Air Force Emergency Medicine Physician and Program Director of the Military EMS & Disaster Medicine Fellowship at the San Antonio Military Medical Center.

 Mr. Fly was also presented with an Indiana State Flag signed by the officers and firefighters who helped clean out his house after the flooding.
 Marcus and Melanie Luttrell’s Team Never Quit foundation raised the funding and secured the help to repair Mr. Fly’s home in time for his birthday.
-Houston’s Mattress Mack McIngvale, owner of Gallery Furniture, refurnished the home.
+Houston’s Mattress Mack McIngvale, owner of Gallery Furniture, helped out with new household furnishings.

 Texas State Represenative Valoree Swanson presented Mr. Fly with a Texas flag from Lt.
 Governor Dan Patrick.
 The flag flew over the Alamo on the 180th anniversary of the battle.